// the above is not my code

 What are Hygroscopic Salts?

 When dampness has been rising from in the wall in your property for some time, the soluble salts (mainly Chloride and Nitrates) become concentrated where the water evaporates from the wall.
 These deposits of salts are Hygroscopic.
 This means they attract the everyday moisture found in your home.
 This ‘dampness’ is not caused by water rising up the capillaries of the building materials.
-It is due to the dampness in the walls evaporating to the surface and leaving the tell-tale tide mark.
+It is due to the dampness in your walls evaporating to the surface and leaving the tell-tale tide mark.

 (more…)